How Warming Winters Are Affecting Everything

 "There are certain pests and diseases that cannot survive cold temperatures.
 They simply die off," says Rick Cruse, a soil scientist at Iowa State University.
 But "as the temperature warms, there's more of those that survive."

-Warm winters are even worse for certain fruit and nut trees, which require "chill hours" during the winter.
+Warm winters are even worse for certain fruit and nut trees, which require chill hours during the winter.
 If they don't get enough of those, they won't produce the following season.

 Michigan's cherry trees have struggled with erratic winter weather.
 And the repeated freeze-thaw cycles of the 2018-2019 winter, among other weather anomalies, destroyed Iowa's chestnut crop last year.

-Peter Boulay of the Minnesota State Climate Office says warming can also be a challenge for ice fishing, a sport that draws thousands of anglers.
+Peter Boulay of the Minnesota State Climatology Office says warming can also be a challenge for ice fishing, a sport that draws thousands of anglers.

 He says some Minnesota lakes froze up early last fall, but then a mid-November warming compromised the ice.
 Heavy snow on top of that led to slushy conditions that aren't conducive to safe fishing.
 Then January brought some nights with overnight lows as much as 10 degrees above normal.